awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.rollingupdates.md

     PauseTime: PT5M30S
 ```

-To enable health based rolling updates, with a 45 minute timeout for each batch, specify the following options and values:
+To enable health\-based rolling updates, with a 45\-minute timeout for each batch, specify the following options and values\.

 **Example \.ebextensions/healthbased\.config**